sudosyko/k8s/README.md

 * Security Features

 Overall, Wiki.js is a versatile and feature-rich solution for creating and managing documentation and knowledge bases.
 It is well-suited for teams and organizations that prioritize collaboration, simplicity, and ease of use in their documentation processes.

+System Requirements incl.
+Database:

+* 2CPUs
+* 1GB RAM
+* min.
+1GB (Depends on the amount of Data stored on the wiki)

 [wiki.js Official Homepage](https://js.wiki/)